Google+ FAQ for administrators

 However, as an administrator, you can manage the availability of Google+ to your users and may have access to their Google+ data, depending on your organization's own policies.
 We suggest that you inform your users of any applicable policies your organization may have.

-For details about what information is private and public, and how users can control visibility of their data, see the Google+ Help Center and click "Privacy Guide."
+For details about what information is private and public, and how users can control visibility of their data, see the Safety center in the Google+ Help Center.

 No, Google+ doesn't include controls for limiting sharing with others outside your organization.
 However, users can choose to restrict their posts to your organization only, preventing anyone from re-sharing their posts with external Google+ users.
-And, if you activate Google+ premium features, you can make restricted posts the default for your users, so if they do choose to share a post with external users, they'll need to remove the restriction before posting.
+You can also make restricted posts the default for your users, so if they do choose to share a post with external users, they'll need to remove the restriction before posting.

 Admins can restrict their users from Hangouts text chat outside of their domain but users can start or join Hangouts video calls with any other Google+ users, both inside and outside your organization.

 Hangouts video calls are private to your domain by defafult, but external participants can also join.
 Learn more.